code-next/FundRaiser/README.md

 ```
 to install the necessary dependencies

-This project requires [METAMASK](https://metamask.io/)to bring Ethereum to your browser.
+This project requires [METAMASK](https://metamask.io/) to bring Ethereum to your browser.
 You need to add METAMASK extension to your browser.

 ## Usage